Sefaria/Sefaria-Project/sefaria/helper/crm/crm.md

 # CRM

 This documents the ways in which the Sefaria application interacts with the CRM.
-It attempts, as much as possible, to be written to be CRM platform-agnostic.
+There is also a section that documents the migration process.

 To view mermaid diagrams in PyCharm, follow instructions here: https://www.jetbrains.com/go/guide/tips/mermaid-js-support-in-markdown/